8483/notes/topics/svelte.md

 # create a new project in the my-svelte-project directory
 npx degit sveltejs/template my-svelte-project

+# npx degit sveltejs/template . # in the current folder

 # navigate to folder
 cd my-svelte-project

 # install dependencies
 npm install

-# starts a server on http://localhost:5000
+# starts a default server http://localhost:5000
 npm run dev

+# starts a custom server http://localhost:5000
+HOST=127.0.0.1 PORT=4444 npm run dev

 # create a production-ready version of your app in /public/bundle.js.
 npm run build